fredericcormier/IMOStyledTableViewController/README.md

 #IMOStyledTableViewController
-#An easy-to-customize style sheet based like Table View Controller.
+#An easy-to-customize style sheet based Table View Controller.

 ### When this: